Do you ask yourself – why my computer is running slow? Discover why your computer is slow and how you can improve its performance and speed it up.

 Remove bloatware and Windows apps

 By default, Windows 10 installations come with preinstalled apps.
 You can uninstall them and free disk space if you are not going to use them.
-Some of them can be removed with the regular Add/Remove programs method, but some of them are stubborn when it comes to removing them.
+Some of them can be removed with the regular Add/Remove programs method.
+Unfortunately some of them are stubborn when it comes to removing them.
 We recommend that you use Revo Uninstaller Pro 4 for this process and you can read our full article for this topic – How to remove bloatware from your Windows 10

 Adjust Power Options (laptops and tablets)

 Windows always comes with pre-set “power plans”.
-The default power option is set to Balanced.
+The default power option is set to “Balanced”.
 This option takes into account the energy consumption of your PC and its performance.

 If you are looking for the best performance of your computer, we recommend that you switch your power options to High Performance.
 The downside of it is that it consumes more energy, but it favors your PC performance.
 So generally, it should help with the speed increase of your machine.